DSR-RHIT/me447-visualizing-data/cm/cm301-report-display-reqts.md

   - If one category is used, it must have at least three levels for a minimum of three comparisons.
-  - If two categories are used, they must have at least two levels each for a minmum of four comparisons.
+  - If two categories are used, they must have at least two levels each for a minimum of four comparisons.

 Examples